Noah Centineo

 Noah Gregory Centineo (/ˌsɛntɪˈneɪ.oʊ/ SEN-tih-NAY-oh; born May 9, 1996) is an American actor.
-He began his career performing on television and had a main role in the television series The Fosters from 2015 to 2018.
-He achieved wider recognition by starring in the Netflix romantic comedy films To All the Boys I've Loved Before (2018), Sierra Burgess Is a Loser (2018), and The Perfect Date (2019).
+He achieved wider recognition by starring in the Netflix romantic comedy films To All the Boys franchise (2018–2021), Sierra Burgess Is a Loser (2018), and The Perfect Date (2019).

-In 2022, Centineo played Atom Smasher in the superhero film Black Adam and starred in the Netflix spy-adventure series The Recruit.
+Centineo has since played Atom Smasher in the superhero film Black Adam (2022) and the title role in the Netflix spy-adventure series The Recruit (2022–2025).

 Early life

-Noah Gregory Centineo was born and raised in Boca Raton, Florida.
-He is of half Italian and half Dutch descent.
+Noah Gregory Centineo was born in Miami, Florida, and raised in Boca Raton.
+He is of Italian and Pennsylvania Dutch (German) descent.
 He has an older sister.
 He attended BAK Middle School of the Arts and then Boca Raton Community High School for ninth and tenth grade, and played soccer there.
 In 2012, he moved to Los Angeles and attended Agoura High School.